kean/Nuke/Demo/README.md

 ## Lab

 Instruments and torture rigs for whoever works on Nuke, behind the last row of the catalog.
-Caches are disabled on purpose and budgets pushed past sensible values, and the screens report numbers rather than explain an API – the catalog screen for that API does the explaining.
+Caches are turned off where they would hide the work, budgets are pushed past sensible values, and the screens report numbers rather than explain an API – the catalog screen for that API does the explaining.

 | Screen | Group | Shows |
 |--|--|--|